 The name Ostia derives from the Latin word ostium which means mouth since this town was located at the river mouth, some 30 km from Rome.

-Ostia can be reached by car or by local train in some 40 minutes.
+Ostia can be reached by subway train in some 40 minutes.
+The tour lenght is 4/5 hours including train ride from/to Rome-Ostia